omnetpp/omnetpp/doc/src/userguide/result-analysis.rst

 For future releases, we are planning to support "snippets" as part of the analysis file, as a means of sharing code among charts.
-Until that feature is implemented, a workaround is to put shared code in ``.py`` files located next to the analysis file.
+Until that feature is implemented, a workaround is to put shared code in ``.py`` files.
+These scripts can be imported as modules.
+They will be looked for in the folder containing the ``.anf`` file, and in the ``python`` folders of the containing project and all of its referenced projects.
 Chart scripts can import these files as modules, and thereby use the functionality they provide.
 This also makes it possible to use external code editors for parts of your code.

 Customizing the Legend